You have lots of questions and we realize it is sometimes difficult to find the answers. That's why we created the following FAQ.

 Official transfer credit evaluation will be done through the Records & Registration Office, upon acceptance.

 If a student plans to attend another college or university before attending Embry-Riddle, a good guideline to follow is to take general education courses such as math, English, humanities, social, and physical sciences.
 Do not take courses that are technical in nature.
-The student should use the Embry-Riddle course catalog as a guide or contact the Transfer Counselor for a transfer guide.
+The student should use the Embry-Riddle course catalog as a guide or contact their Admission Counselor for a transfer guide.

-If a student has fewer than 30 college credits at the time of application, a high school transcript and standardized test scores will be required.
+If a student has fewer than 30 college credits at the time of application, a high school transcript will be required.
+For more information on transferring, visit the Transfer Student website.

 Our University offers Advanced Placement credit toward a degree to those students who submit official test scores of 3, 4, or 5 on any examination.
 How much credit awarded depends on which exams are taken, the scores, and their relevance to the specific Embry-Riddle degree program.